Who We Are

 Jade Dowsett-Roberts

-Jade Dowsett-Roberts is an actress, theatre maker and writer from South East London.
-She has over 12 years experience as a theatre facilitator, devising plays for theatres and companies across London including London Bubble Theatre, Half Moon Children’s Theatre, The Old Vic, The Young Vic and Unicorn Theatre.
+Jade Dowsett-Roberts is a working class actress, theatre maker and writer from South East London.
+She has over 14 years experience as a theatre practitioner, devising plays for theatres and companies across London including London Bubble Theatre, Half Moon Children’s Theatre, The Old Vic, The Young Vic and Unicorn Theatre.
 Her passion lies in elevating the voices and unheard stories of the working class community which she proudly represents.

 Jade Co-wrote, Co-Produced and performed in sell out theatre production LAUNDRY (Styx Theatre 2018, The Space Arts Centre 2019).
 She continues to offer her experience and skills in devised theatre to external theatre companies and individuals alike.